2014 AFF U-19 Youth Championship

-The 2014 AFF U19 Youth Championship or AFF U-19 Nutifood Cup 2014 held from 5 September to 13 September 2014, hosted by Vietnam.
+The 2014 AFF U19 Youth Championship or AFF U-19 Nutifood Cup 2014 held from 5 to 13 September 2014, hosted by Vietnam.
 5 members of the ASEAN Football Federation have registered to take part in the competition, these being hosts Vietnam, Thailand, Indonesia, Australia and Myanmar.
 Japan have also accepted an invitation to take part.

 This is the 5th time that Vietnam was host the championship with all matches set to take place in the Mỹ Đình National Stadium, Hanoi, in Northern Vietnam.
 Previous editions hosted by Vietnam have all been played in Ho Chi Minh City in the South of the country.

+Indonesia is the defending champion, however they were unsuccessful in defending their title when they lost 2-6 to Thailand and 0-3 to Myanmar, thereby stopping at the group stage.

 Teams

 The following teams competed in the tournament as preparation for the 2014 AFC U-19 Championship that was played a month later.
 Japan are an invited team from outside the region.
 Two groups of three sides were drawn in early June.